-- 4. Press the Abort program ( $\rightarrow$ "Fig. 90-2") button. - 5.
-In the following information message ( $\rightarrow$ "Fig. 91"), confirm the program termination with the Yes button or return to the process status display with No.
+- 4. Press the Abort program (\rightarrow "Fig. 90-2") button. - 5.
+In the following information message (\rightarrow "Fig. 91"), confirm the program termination with the Yes button or return to the process status display with No.

 Confirm nation

-Do you want to terminate the selected program?
-If YES; open the hood and remove the rack in the station R38
+Do you want to terminat If YES; open the hood a the station R38 e the selected program? nd remove the rack in

 No Yes

 Fig. 91

-The information in the message ( $\rightarrow$ "Fig. 91") absolutely must be adhered to.
+The information in the message (\rightarrow "Fig. 91") absolutely must be adhered to.

-- 6. The bathlayout is displayed after pressing the Yes button.
-The position of the rack in the instrument is marked orange ( $\rightarrow$ "Fig. 92-1"). - 7.
+- The bathlayout is displayed after pressing the Yes button.
+The position of the rack in the instrument is marked orange (→ "Fig. 92-1"). - 7.
 Open the instrument hood and remove the rack from the highlighted station.

-If the marked station is an oven station, the left transport arm ( $\rightarrow$ "Fig. 3-1") may have to be shifted to the center of the instrument.
+If the marked station is an oven station, the left transport arm (\rightarrow "Fig. 3-1") may have to be shifted to the center of the instrument.

-Do not touch or move the transport arm(s) at the sensor/antenna area ( $\rightarrow$ "Fig. 115-6")!
-Lift the metallic part of the gripper ( $\rightarrow$ "Fig. 115-1") manually and move the transport arm(s) carefully to the necessary position.
+Do not touch or move the transport arm(s) at the sensor/antenna area (\rightarrow "Fig. 115-6")!
+Lift the metallic part of the gripper (\rightarrow "Fig. 115-1") manually and move the transport arm(s) carefully to the necessary position.